 Paraffin is also used to preserve the jam.
 You are probably wondering about using wax in food, but don’t worry, it’s perfectly safe and easy to remove.

-This recipe calls for liquid pectin which I found at Amazon.
+This recipe calls for liquid pectin which I found on Amazon.
 You will need two boxes to make this jam.

 Enjoying Spiced Apple Jam